Decentralized-ID/decentralized-id.github.io/_posts/companies/2020-11-08-hyland-credentials.md

 ---
 date: 2020-11-08
-title: Hyland Credentials Issue verifiable records using the blockchain.
+title: Hyland Credentials - Issue verifiable records using the blockchain.
 description: The world leader in blockchain-secured digital records that are recipient owned, vendor independent, and verifiable anywhere.
 excerpt: >
     Hyland Credentials started as Learning Machine, a startup that architected the Blockcerts open standard with the MIT Media Lab and co-chaired of the W3C Credentials Community Group.
 Since that inception, we’ve become the global leader in blockchain-based digital credentials.
 As the only records provider in the world with a product in market for multi-chain issuing and self-sovereign identity, our offering is revolutionizing the way organizations around the world issue and verify records.
 layout: single
 permalink: companies/hyland-credentials-learning-machine/
 canonical_url: 'https://decentralized-id.com/companies/hyland-credentials-learning-machine/'
-categories: ["Companies","Blockchain"]
+categories: ["Companies","Blockchain","Decentralized Identity Foundation"]
-tags: ["DIF", "Highland Credentials", "Learning Machine","Blockcerts"]
+tags: [ "Highland Credentials", "Learning Machine","Blockcerts"]
 header:
   image: /images/learning-machine-hyland.png
   teaser: /images/hyland-teaser.png